ellingba/Matlab-scripts/README.md

 ------------------------------------------------------------------------------
 # folder scripts\

-- **Export figure script**: script from Manuel Gehlen exporting a figure to be nicer in LaTeX
-- **resultingAngle**: computes the "heading" || "segment angle" between two vectors in spherical coor.
+- **exportFigure**: prints a figure after checking that the name+extension does not exist already.
 - **scatter2mesh**: transforms a scatter map to a mesh form, can exclude points out of boundaries for interp.
 - **setDefaultValue**: sets an argument in an other function to a default value IFF it has not been setDefaultValue
 - **setFigureForPrint**: removes unnecesary white space for export (to LaTeX)
 - **setFigurePropreties**: sets figure propreties (text, size, legend) to default if not stated otherwise

+- **math\**: folder of math functions (quaternions and rotation matrices mainly)
+	- **angularNorm**: computes the "heading" || "segment angle" between two vectors in spherical coor.
+	- **pseudoInverseMat**: computes the pseudo-Inverse of a non-square Matrix according to Moore-Penrose's formula.
+	- **quatMult**: multiplies two quaternions.
+	- Multiple conversions between quaternions, rotation Matrices and rotation vectors.